Texas A&M vs. Wake Forest Gator Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 - Wake Forest's games this year have hit the over five times in 12 opportunities (41.7%).

-- Wake Forest is 6-6 against the spread and 10-3 overall when the team records more than 15.9 points.
+- Wake Forest is 6-6 against the spread and 10-3 overall in games when it puts up more than 15.9 points.

-- When Wake Forest totals more than 327.5 yards, the team is 6-5 against the spread and 10-2 overall.
+- In games that Wake Forest totals more than 327.5 yards, the team is 6-5 against the spread and 10-2 overall.

-- This season the Demon Deacons have turned the ball over 20 times, five more than the Aggies' takeaways (15).
+- This year the Demon Deacons have turned the ball over 20 times, five more than the Aggies' takeaways (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.